 Mina Ortega, from Los Angeles, has been a professional choreographer and dance instructor for the last 20+ years.

 Mina is a founder and artistic director of Pro Action Dance, a company that hosts conventions for professional dance teams in the United States, Europe, and Japan.
-She’s choreographed for teams such as Boston Celtics, Los Angeles Lakers, Indiana Pacers, Portland Trailblazers, Atlanta Hawks, Denver Broncos, Indianapolis Colts, San Diego Chargers and many more.
-Mina is also the Dance Program Coordinator for U.S. Spiritleaders and currently in her 16th season as the Director for the Trojan Dance Force at the University of Southern California.
+She’s choreographed for teams such as Boston Celtics, Los Angeles Lakers, Indiana Pacers, Portland Trailblazers, Atlanta Hawks, Denver Broncos, Indianapolis Colts, Los Angeles Rams, Chargers, Kansas City Chiefs, San Francisco 49ers and many more.
+Mina was the Dance Program Coordinator for U.S. Spiritleaders in California.
+She also taught dance camps for over 15 years and is currently in her 20th season as the Director for the Trojan Dance Force at the University of Southern California.

 Marina Ortega is the Director of the Boston Celtics Dance Team.
 Ortega brings sixteen years of dance industry experience to her role with the Celtics, after teaching and choreographing professionally with West Coast and European dance squads.

 Ortega's professional experience includes conducting choreography for elite squads such as the Los Angeles Laker Girls, Los Angeles Clippers Spirit, and NFL Pro Bowl Cheerleaders, among many others.
 Her distinguished NBA work includes traveling with the Clippers Spirit team to Mexico City to promote the 2005 NBA All Star Game.
 Ortega has also judged various regional, national, collegiate and professional auditions and competitions.